tpurcell0122github/ReCell/README.md

 # ReCell
-An electronics reseller needs to update their understanding of pricing drivers as their market grows rapidly.
+A firm selling used electronic devices needs to update their understanding of pricing drivers as their market grows rapidly.